 The district has a contract for Fire Protection Services with the local volunteer fire company.
-The contract has a provision for the company to provide an annual accounting of all public monies received and expended by it to the Board.
-As of the date of this audit the report is on file at the Board office for the year ended December 31, 2010.
+The contract has a provision for the company to provide the District an annual accounting of all public monies received and expended.
+As of the date of this audit an Accountant's Compilation Report is on file at the Board office for the year ended December 31, 2010.
+The report for 2011 has not yet been received.